Janet along with Santie are the two main protagonists in our trilogy, A Family Affair by Bernard Preston.

 Now the mutton in Holland is really pretty good.
 There aren't any "sheep-sties", they run out in the wild, and we enjoy a lamb stew most weeks.

 What am I getting at?
-The more man messes about with food, be it heating honey (having been a beekeeper for fifty years I consider myself something of an expert), hydrogenating sunflower oil, or rearing pigs in a sty it's little wonder our meals have lost their goodness and flavour.
+The more man messes about with food, be it heating honey (having been a beekeeper for nearly sixty years I consider myself something of an expert), hydrogenating sunflower oil, or rearing pigs in a sty it's little wonder our meals have lost their goodness and flavour.

 Healthy choice foods come when we work with nature, not against it.
+That means caring for the soil to provide the nutrients our vegetables need.